Robotics-Club-IIT-BHU/LaRoboLiga_PS2Arena/README.md

 In case there are problems with the PyBullet installation, you can refer to this [guide](https://github.com/Robotics-Club-IIT-BHU/Robo-Summer-Camp-20/blob/master/Part1/Subpart%201/README.md).

 ## Getting started
-0. first of all , you'll have to import the package LRR-main-arena, this can only be done if you have performed the step 1 in Installation guidelines properly.
+0. first of all , you'll have to import the package LRL-main-arena, this can only be done if you have performed the step 1 in Installation guidelines properly.

 ~~~python
 env = gym.make("la_robo_liga_arena-v0")
 ~~~
 1. Second, you'll need to make the working loop, for continuous simulation in pybullet.

-2. There are a few helper functions which we have made for you to interact with the environment. brief description of each is given below.
+2. There are a few helper functions which we have made for you to interact with the environment.
+Brief description of each is given below.
 There is also a folder with example scripts, do check it out to get more information.

    * `env.get_camera_image()`
       This will return an RGB image from the camera placed in front of the bot husky just above the gripper origin.